1. Company Overview

 Current tax

-Provision for current tax is made as per the provisions of Income Tax Act, 1961.
+The Company makes provision for current tax as per the provisions of Income Tax Act, 1961.
 Management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation and establishes provisions where applicable.

 Current tax assets and current tax liabilities are offset when there is a legally enforceable right to set off the recognised amounts and there is an intention to settle the asset and the liability on a net basis.